comp110-lytle/comp110/site/exercises/ex00_hello_world.md

 python -m tools.submission exercises/ex00_hello_world.py
 ```

-You will notice a file appeared in your workspace named `25.05.dd-hh.mm.ss-ex00_hello_world.py.zip`.
+You will notice a file appear in your workspace named `26.01.dd-hh.mm.ss-ex00_hello_world.py.zip`.
 You will see numbers for the current day of the month in place of `dd`, 24-hour digits in place of `hh`, minutes in place of `mm`, and so on.
 This "zip" file contains your `ex00_hello_world.py` file and is what you will submit to the autograder.

 In Gradescope, open assignment "EX00 - Hello World".
 You should see an area to upload a zip file.
 Click this area and browse to your course's workspace directory on your computer.
 You should see the zip file you just created.
 Select it and upload it to Gradescope.
 Autograding should complete within about a minute and you should see a score of 100%, or more if you are submitting early.
 If you see less than 100%, try to understand the feedback and resubmit.
 If you are still having trouble, please come see us in office hours!